Category: 2_Free State / Vrystaat

 They also wore thick brown spectacle frames and tinted lenses.
 Safilo Elasta if you know frames.
 Tough.
 Heavy.
 Severe.

-Well, I don’t know exact facts, but I certainly saw the two Lambos in Welkom.
-Lekker bright yellow ones.
+Well, I don’t know exact facts, but I certainly saw one of the Lambos in Welkom.
+A lekker bright yellow one.
 One was parked right outside while I tested Frik’s eyes.

 Apparently they had a large fleet of trucks shipping coal to power stations.
 Maybe even to Newcastle.
 And they flew a helicopter or two.
 ‘They’ said.
 Some people just go big!
 Or Gaan Groot!